-No. Requirement Note CIRI Protocol Compliance For example, a Link Instance ID as defined in the AGMI protocol.
+No. Requirement Note CIRI Protocol Compliance The "access network" identifies a combination of the datalink technology and a communication service provider. be used directly in the AGMI protocol.
+For example, a Link Instance ID as defined in the AGMI protocol.
 This information might be also important for multilink selection in the aircraft.